 Monday - Friday

-Payments (bad check or victim restitution via cashier’s check/money order) can be mailed by USPS Regular mail to:
+Payments (cashier's check or money order only) for a bad check case or victim restitution can be mailed by USPS Regular mail to:

 Regional Justice Center

 Las Vegas, NV 89155-2211

 (If mailed via UPS, FedEx, DHL, or USPS Express Delivery, use zip code 89101 instead)

 Bad Checks cost the citizens and businesses of Clark County millions of dollars in losses every year.
 The public suffers major financial harm when goods or services are “stolen” through the use of fraudulent checks.

 The Clark County District Attorney’s Bad Check Diversion Unit has been established to assist citizens and businesses in obtaining restitution for bad checks and to prosecute those offenders who habitually pass these checks.
 Our primary goal is to obtain full restitution for the victims through a DA-supervised diversion program in which bad check writers are provided the option of making full restitution and paying the administrative fees in lieu of prosecution.
 This opportunity is extended to individuals with no serious criminal background.
 As required by Nevada law, the program also includes an educational component designed to teach responsible check-writing and budgeting, as well as the legal consequences of repeated criminal conduct.

 The services of the Clark County District Attorney’s office in obtaining restitution and prosecuting bad checks are free to you, the victim.
 The issuers of bad checks, not you, will pay any administrative costs, as provided by Nevada law.